LevelUpMarketers/tta-management-plugin/docs/MemberHistoryAdmin.md

 `tta_tickets_archive` to ensure attendance metrics remain accurate even after events are removed.

 Below the summary is a **Manage Subscription** section.
 The controls are arranged side-by-side for quick access and each heading includes a tooltip describing its purpose.
+Tooltip icons come before each heading for improved readability.
 Administrators can:

 - Update the stored payment method and billing address for the member's recurring Authorize.Net subscription.
 - Cancel or reactivate the subscription without leaving WordPress.